LoginRadius/engineering-portal/content/password-secure/index.md

 For making a strong hash from non-salted hash algorithms, salt is appended or prepended to your password string.
 Appending and prepending also has two kinds of implementations one is a universal salt and the second is per password random salt, let us understand one by one.

-**Universal salt :** in this implementation every password has one salt.
+**Universal salt:** In this implementation every password has one salt.

 - Universal salt prepend